ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/6_Wood, Plastics, and Composites/064023 Interior Architectural Woodwork.md

 ## General

-   1. summary
+1. Summary
    1. Refer to Section 018113 – Sustainable Design Requirements; 018113A – Appendix A - Materials Anticipated to be Used for Recycled Content; and 018113B – LEED Matrix for materials requiring contractor validation of recycled content.
    1. Environmental quality assurance.
    1. New Dimensional Lumber – FSC-Certified:
       1. Certified to be from a well-managed forest by one or more of the following independent certification organizations accredited by the Forest Stewardship Council:
       1. Scientific Certification Systems, Inc., Oakland, California
    1. SmartWood Certification Program, Rainforest Alliance, Burlington, Vermont
 1. Recommendations
    1. Select FSC-Certified wood products (protects habitats, conserves resources).
    1. Select salvaged wood products and casework (conserves resources).
    1. Avoid products containing urea-formaldehyde binder.
    1. Use engineered wood products (efficient use of resources).
    1. Avoid plastic surfacing materials (avoids pollution).
 1. References
    1. American National Standards Institute, Inc. (ANSI)
    1. A208.1 - Particleboard.
    1. American Society for Testing and Materials (ASTM)